Guy Pearce is Scrooge in the First Trailer for A Christmas Carol

 Latest Posts

-- James Davis Nicoll Science Fiction vs. Fantasy: The Choice Is Clear 2 hours ago

-- Stubby the Rocket Joe Manganiello Will Play a Superhero Called Max Fist in Archenemy, Produced by Elijah Wood 2 hours ago

-- Stubby the Rocket Watch the First Trailer for Servant, M. Night Shyamalan’s New Apple Show 2 hours ago
+- Stubby the Rocket Anthony Ryan’s A Raven’s Shadow Series Has Been Optioned for TV 2 hours ago

-- Andrew Liptak The Latest Teaser For The Mandalorian Shows Off The Chaos Following the Fall of the Empire 2 hours ago
+- Tor.com Announcing She Who Became the Sun, an Epic Alt-History Debut From Shelley Parker-Chan 3 hours ago

 New in Series